vignettes/introduction.Rmd

 by the different available marks, take a look at the marks API

 reference.
-For examples in obsplot
+For examples in obsplot, see the marks

 gallery.